mikegreer/ng-questions/README.md

 ### `yarn start`

-to start the development server and interactive watch mode.<br>
+to start the development server and interactive watch mode.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.

 ## Data structure

 **Questions**

 The app has been built to allow questions to be changed quickly.
 It currently loads in a JSON question file '/public/questionData/questions.json' - an object with keys for each question (see components below for each data structure).

 Questions are ordered by their 'displayOrder' property.

 **Answers**

 Answers are stored in the state of the top level Questions component.
 There is a single answers object with keys matching the question keys.

-###Multipicker
+### Multipicker

 `/components/MultiPicker.js`

 Displays a card for each option provided.
 Users can select / deselect multiple cards before clicking the button to save their answers and advance to the next question.

 **Multipicker usage**

 `<MultiPicker
     data = {this.props.data} //data object for single question to render handleAnswer = {(answerData) => this.handleAnswer(answerData)} //pass the function to call when the button is clicked currentAnswer = {this.props.answer} //pass current answer object (used to set state of the component when rendered) />`

-Images referenced in the options object are stored in '/public/images/icons/' Multipicker questions look like this:
+Images referenced in the options object are stored in '/public/images/icons/'

+Multipicker questions look like this:

 `"questionKey": {
     "displayOrder": 1,
     "type": "multipicker",